 Yes!
 All you need to do is adjust the cooking time.
 Bake at 350° for 20 minutes or until the internal temperature is 200°.

-Option 1: When you see kumquats at the grocery store, buy in bulk or find someone's kumquat tree!
-Cut the kumquats in half and remove the seeds.
+Option 1: When in season, cut the kumquats in half and remove the seeds.
 Prepare a simple syrup solution by heating 1 cup of sugar and 1 cup of water.
-Pour the syrup over kumquats and freeze.
+Pour the syrup over the kumquats and freeze.
 Now you can make this recipe all year long.

 Option 2: Replace kumquats with the zest of 2 oranges.